by Andrea Olson of Go Diaper Free

 When we began putting our babies down for daytime naps without resorting to nursing, it vastly improved our babies’ quality of sleep at night.
-Learn more in the Baby Sleep Site members area.
+Learn more in the Baby Sleep Site VIP Members Area.

 Know that you can opt-in, or out, of nighttime pottying as you go

 I want you to know that, when doing EC, it is completely optional to offer the potty at night.
 Parents often choose to do EC part-time, and to leave the nights for sleeping.
 The tips in this post will get you started, but I definitely recommend learning more about Nighttime EC so you can do it with confidence.

 And, no, it will not harm your EC success if you do not potty your baby at night.
 Nighttime dryness naturally follows daytime dryness, so if it doesn’t work for your family, you can use a back-up at night until you’re ready to focus on being diaper-free during sleep.
 (If you want to wrap up nighttime potty training – whether you practiced EC or not – with a child over 18 months, you can check out my potty training book for some easy how-to’s.)

 If you do decide to potty your baby at night, things may be up and down over time.
 As your baby grows and hits developmental milestones, he may begin resisting the nighttime “pottytunities.”

 It’s been going well for weeks or months, easily and effortlessly pottying at night then back to sleep…and the all of the sudden…bam!
 Total resistance.
 In this situation, you can take a break from nighttime EC or get creative with the next tip…

 Get creative if you’re facing nighttime EC resistance